Triangle Centrality: Introduction

-We will give algorithms for computing triangle centrality in $O(m\sqrt{m})$ time and $O(m+n)$ space.
-Hence our algorithms are asymptotically equivalent to triangle counting and are therefore optimal.
-Moreover, our algorithms complete in a constant number of steps.
-In contrast, iterative methods like those based on eigenvector centrality are slower and can take many steps before converging.
+The runtime for computing triangle centrality is bounded by counting triangles.
+It is known that an optimal triangle counting algorithm takes $O(m\bar\delta) = O(ma)$ time, where $a$ is the \emph{arboricity} and $\bar\delta \le 2a \le O(\sqrt{m})$ is the \emph{average degeneracy} introduced in 2020 by Burkhardt et al.~\cite{bib:burkhardt2020}.
+We will give optimal algorithms for computing triangle centrality in $O(m\bar\delta)$ time and $O(m+n)$ space.
+In practical applications, $\bar\delta$ is much smaller than $\sqrt{m}$ so triangle centrality can be computed in nearly linear time.
 We also give parallel algorithms for Concurrent Read Exclusive Write (CREW) Parallel Random Access Machine (PRAM) and MapReduce models.
 Our CREW algorithm is nearly work-optimal, taking $O(\log n)$ time and $O(m\sqrt{m})$ processors.
-Our MapReduce algorithm takes $O(1)$ rounds and communicates $O(m\sqrt{m})$ bits, and is therefore optimal.
+Our MapReduce algorithm takes $O(1)$ rounds and communicates $O(m\sqrt{m})$ bits and is therefore optimal.
+We also derive a linear algebraic formulation of triangle centrality which can be computed in $O(m\bar\delta)$ time on sparse graphs.

-Of independent interest, we introduce an algorithm for computing the triangle neighborhood for each vertex.
-Although this is trivial using hash tables, it is surprisingly difficult to achieve in linear space and deterministic optimal time.
-A randomized algorithm can compute the triangle neighbors in $O(m\bar\delta(G)) \le O(m\sqrt{m})$ expected time.
-In contrast, our triangle neighbor algorithm simultaneously computes the triangle counts and triangle neighbors in $O(m\sqrt{m})$ deterministic time and $O(m+n)$ space using simple arrays.
-We leave it as an open problem to solve in $O(m\bar\delta(G))$ deterministic time.